 Carrots are naturally sweet, but when you bake them, they further release their natural sugars and the sweet carrot flavour intensifies.
-They transform into something that’s soft and chewy with crunchy, charred ends, and takes on whatever seasonings you like to add.
+They transform into something that’s soft on the inside with a chewy skin.
+And then there’s those charred end bits!
+Yum!

 - 3 large carrots, peeled, and thinly sliced

 - 2 tablespoons olive oil